Attention Residue Management: 5-Step Clearing Protocol

 Group similar tasks together

-Switching between tasks of the same cognitive type produces less residue than switching between different types.
-Writing an email then writing a report generates less residue than writing an email then debugging code.
-The cognitive “mode” stays similar, so the transition cost drops.
+Switching between tasks of the same type leaves less residue than switching between different ones, which follows from Rubinstein, Meyer, and Evans: switching costs rise with complexity and fall with familiarity [6].
+Writing an email and then writing a report costs less than writing an email and then debugging code.
+The mental mode barely changes, so the transition is cheap.

-This principle underlies task batching: grouping similar tasks into dedicated time blocks.
-When you batch all your communication tasks (email, Slack, phone calls) into one block and all analytical work into another, you reduce high-cost mode switches throughout the day.
+This is the principle behind batching: pulling similar tasks into dedicated blocks.
+Put all your communication into one block, your email, your messages, your calls, and all your analytical work into another, and you cut out the expensive mode switches that would otherwise be scattered across the day.

 Build transition buffers into your calendar